Cancer touches all our lives in some way and finding a cure has been a major focus for medical researchers for decades.

 The HealthPartners Institute is at the center of our research efforts.
 Within the Institute, several dedicated clinical research centers partner with HealthPartners hospitals and clinics to integrate research into routine care.

 Joanna Hill, MBA, CCRP is the director of the Institute’s Cancer Research Center.
 She works closely with research leaders and cancer care teams across our hospitals, clinics and specialty centers to connect patients with clinical trial opportunities.

-Who can take part in clinical cancer trials?
+Who is eligible for clinical cancer trials?